HanaElanshassy/Find-The-Bad-Guy/README.md

-Find The Bad Guy - Facial Attribute Search System
+Find The Bad Guy - Facial Attribute Search System.
 📌 Overview
 Find The Bad Guy is an AI-powered facial attribute search system designed to help users identify individuals based on specific facial characteristics.
 The application allows users to search through a database of labeled facial images by selecting attributes like eye color, hair color, face shape, and more.
 The system also includes advanced image enhancement tools to help analyze selected images.